-Transaction Endorser

-Data Processing Agreement

-Version 1

-2020-03-01

-http://bbu.bedrockconsortium.org/

-This Data Processing Agreement (“ DPA ”) supplements the Bedrock Transaction Endorser Agreement (“ BTEA ”) between the Bedrock Consortium and Transaction Endorser, as may be amended from time to time, and is hereby incorporated by reference into the BTEA.
-All capitalized terms not otherwise defined in this DPA will have the meaning given to them in the BTEA or in the Bedrock Governance Framework.
-In the event of any inconsistency or conflict between this DPA and the BTEA, this DPA will govern.
-This DPA will survive termination of the BTEA as long as Transaction Endorser Processes Personal Data.
-The Bedrock Consortium and Transaction Endorser agree as follows:
+This Data Processing Agreement (“ DPA ”) supplements the that certain Transaction Endorser Agreement (“ TEA ”) between LF Governance Networks, Inc. (“LFGN”) and Transaction Endorser, as such TEA may be amended from time to time, and is hereby incorporated by reference into the TEA.
+All capitalized terms not otherwise defined in this DPA will have the meaning given to them in the TEA or in the Bedrock Governance Framework.
+In the event of any inconsistency or conflict between this DPA and the TEA, this DPA will govern.
+This DPA will survive termination of the TEA as long as Transaction Endorser Processes Personal Data.
+LFGN and Transaction Endorser agree as follows:

 1. Definitions.